dan1elherbst/UW-CS484-Final-Project/README.md

 (https://arxiv.org/pdf/1609.03677.pdf).

-While the code is more or less exactly what I submitted as my final project, I still had some Colab resources left after the submission and decided to retrain the model on a bit more data until I went out of resources.
-Indeed, these results, while not being as good as the ones presented in the original paper, are quite good (slightly better than in my actual submission) and the final trained model also does a reasonable job at generalizing to unseen data.
+While the code is more or less exactly what I submitted as my final project, I still had some Colab time left after the submission and decided to retrain the model on a bit more data until I went out of resources.
+Indeed, these results, while not being quite as good as the ones presented in the original paper, are remarkable considering my computing and time constraints, and the final trained model also does a reasonable job at generalizing to unseen data.

 ## Introduction